Ayiwoma/SQL-Project/README.md

 In carrying out this project I aim to do the following

-1. Answer questions asked about this data and present this in the best possible way
+1. Answer questions asked about this data and present this in the best possible way, so that it provides value to the receiver.

-2. Generate my own questions from the data supplied to
+2. Generate my own questions from the data supplied to show that the data can provide as many possible scenarios that can help a business increase revenue , save costs and focus on the right products

 3. Cleaning the data, which includes filling columns where the data is null, checking for duplicates in all the tables created.